vanakenm/blog-11ty/src/posts/2025-03-10-oops-i-shrunk-the-front-end.md

 ## SPAs

-Most front end development nowadays is happening in "SPA" (Single Page Applications) - something coded in React, Angular, Svelte or Vue.
+Most front end development nowadays is happening in "SPAs" (Single Page Applications) - something coded in React, Angular, Svelte or Vue.
 Basically we cut the application in two parts:

 - A backend interacting with the database and doing (most of) the business logic, coded in whatever backend language you have (Python, PHP, Java, .NET, ...).
 This backend expose data and operations as an API (a set of url that are sending back json)
 - A front end with the screens and interaction, that calls the backend, coded in JavaScript.

-This separation has always existed logically - but now we're doing to complete separate application, with widely different technologies & frameworks.
+This separation has always existed logically - but now we're doing two complete separate applications, with widely different technologies & frameworks.

 There are of course benefits - it has become massively easier to create "interactions heavy" applications, and we saw extremely nice components library emerge (things like Shad, MaterialUI, etc).
 But there are downsides too.